 The best routes in Madrid

 Madrid has neighbourhoods and historical periods different enough that there isn't a single free tour: there are routes for every kind of traveller.
-Here are the most popular options and who each one is for.
+Here are the seven most popular and who each one is for.

 How much should you tip?